 The children and sightseeing combo is a tricky one to get right.
-To enjoy a tourist attraction kids need to be impressed … and kids are hard to impress.
-What’s more, if they’re not enjoying the experience they will make sure that no one within ten feet is either.
+To enjoy a tourist attraction, kids need to be impressed … and kids are hard to impress.
+What’s more, if they’re not enjoying the experience they will make sure that no one within 10 feet is either.

 Ask them what their favourite bit about the Louvre was and they will say those tunnels.
 The Mona Lisa won’t get a look in.
 They had a bit of a giggle at the amount of nudity in the other paintings we saw, but after half an hour they were done with the place.

-If you want to do Paris’s museums and galleries, time your visit for the first Sunday of the month, when many of the city’s museums and art galleries waiver their entrance fees.
-If you’ve spent nothing and you’ve seen one painting and the toilet it doesn’t matter so much.
+If you want to do Paris’s museums and galleries, time your visit for the first Sunday of the month, when many of them waive their entrance fees.
+If you’ve spent nothing and you’ve seen one painting and the toilet, it doesn’t matter so much.

-Commerce hasn’t hit Paris quite as much as it has in cities in other parts of the world, they actually have days of rest here.
+TIP: Commerce hasn’t hit Paris quite as much as it has in cities in other parts of the world; they actually have days of rest here.
 The Louvre, for example, shuts every Tuesday, and the Musee d’Orsay is shut every Monday.
 Restaurants are often closed Sunday nights until Tuesday lunchtime, and many shops are closed Sunday and Monday too.
-If you’re planning a mini-break opt for Thursday until Sunday.
+If you’re planning a mini-break, opt for Thursday until Sunday.

-This trip to Paris was sponsored by HouseTrip.
+Editor’s Note: Anna’s trip to Paris was sponsored by HouseTrip.
 As always, our opinions are our own on Ciao Bambino.
-Photos by Anna Tobin

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!